CMU-17-356/cmu-17-356.github.io/docs/assignments/HW4.md

 present will help you explain your work to the TAs and receive better feedback.

 The objective of these meetings is not to assess or determine grades, but rather to help students ship a great MVP on time.
-As such, please visit Office Hours as soon as possible to make sure your team is on track!
+As such, please visit us during these sessions and/or Office Hours as soon as possible to make sure your team is on track!

 ## Demonstration of Individual Actions